 Build trust by mirroring the body language of the person you’re communicating with.
 This creates a subconscious sense of solidarity.

-5. Use hand movements
+5. Use hand gestures

 Add depth to conversations by using hand gestures to reinforce verbal communication.
 This engages the listener, and brings an air of confidence and authority to your voice.
 Plus, research has also shown that using hand movements while speaking actively improves the thought process.